 Instructions

-- Bring about a half gallon of water to a boil with a spoonful of salt.
+- Bring about 8 cups (1.9 L) of water to a boil along with a spoonful of salt, then add the peeled carrots and cook until tender.
+Be careful not to overcook!

-- Mash the garlic and spices in a mortar and pestle until you have a paste.
+- Mash the garlic and spices in a mortar and pestle to make a paste.

-- Cover the carrots and allow them to marinate for a minimum of 4 hours in the fridge.
+- Cover the carrots, and allow them to marinate in the fridge for at least 4 hours or up to overnight.

 Nutrition